hotmit/mysql-sp-audit/README.md

 * Allow the table's schemas to change, just need to rerun the stored procedure
       * Keep deleted columns data
 * All values are stored as LONGTEXT therefore no blob support (as of now)
 * Allow audit table up to 2 primary keys

-      * There will be a branch in the future to support 3 keys
-      * Possibly the number of keys can be specify in the setup script :)
+---
 ## Stored Procedures
 * zsp_generate_audit( @audit_schema_name, @audit_table_name, OUT @script, OUT @errors )
       * Generate the audit script for one table